juancarlospaco/choosenim_install/README.md

 # Requisites

-- Python >`3.0`, CPython implementation.
+- Python >= `3.5`, CPython implementation, 32Bit or 64Bit, Linux or Windows.
+- ARM is supported.
+Mac is Experimental.
+PYPY2 and PYPY3 is Experimental.
+Python2 is not supported.

 # History

-Originally this used multiple bundled `choosenim` to install Nim, now it re-implements `choosenim` functionalities in pure Python 3.0+.
+Originally this used multiple bundled `choosenim` to install Nim, now it re-implements `choosenim` functionalities in pure Python.

 # More Info